JianGoForIt/YellowFin/README.md

 Note YellowFin is tested under Tensorflow 1.1 and Python 2.7.

 ### download data
 Please use the data/download.sh script to download CIFAR10/100 and Penn Treebank dataset.
-It may take a few minutes depending on the network condition.
+It may take a few minutes depending on the network speed.
 Other datasets are self-included in the repo.
 ```
 cd data
 bash download.sh